isomerpages/nlb-reference/_singapore-history/Understanding Singapore (II).md

 Call number: RSING 959.57092 DIM-[HIS]

 In the 1960s, the Singapore government started resettling people from the villages to make way for industrialization.
 Decades have passed and most of the villages are replaced by tall buildings.
 This film takes you on a personal journey with the filmmaker to recollect on her childhood memories of living in the countryside of Singapore - Lim Chu Kang, a village that has already died and its spirit dispersed.

 <img src="/images/singapore-history/understanding-singapore/video6.jpg" style="width:150px;">
 *All rights reserved.
 Singapore: Eng Yee Peng, 2008*
 * Eng, Y. P. (Producer).
 (2008). *[Diminishing memories II](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13607197)*.
 [DVD].
 Singapore: Eng Yee Peng.
 Call number: RSING 959.57092 QIA - [HIS]

-A sequel to the documentary Diminishing Memories I, the director revisits her old home at Lim Chu Kang that is slated for redevelopment into a recreational site.
+A sequel to the documentary *Diminishing Memories I*, the director revisits her old home at Lim Chu Kang that is slated for redevelopment into a recreational site.
 Yee Peng speaks to the farming residents whose lives have been affected by the changing landscape and rediscovers her purpose in making the film.

 <img src="/images/singapore-history/understanding-singapore/video7.jpg" style="width:150px;">
 *All rights reserved.
 Singapore: MediaCorp News, 2002*
 * Goodenough, G. (Producer).
 (2002). *[Singapore first.
 Episode 2.
 The port of Singapore](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12802880)*.
 [DVD].
 Singapore: MediaCorp News.
 Call number: RSING 387.1095957 SIN

-In the second episode of Singapore's Firsts the documentary zooms in on the achievements of the local port.
+In the second episode of *Singapore's Firsts* the documentary zooms in on the achievements of the local port.
 Chairman of PSA Corporation Dr Yeo Ning Hong gives an insight into the workings of a world class port and how it has achieve its numerous accolades.
 The documentary also sheds light on Singapore's land reclamation achievements by following two pioneers, Ong Geok Soo and Dr Lee Sing Kong who have stayed true to the land reclamation project for the last three decades - their struggles, their vision and the fruits of their labour.

 <img src="/images/singapore-history/understanding-singapore/video8.jpg" style="width:150px;">
 *All rights reserved.
 Singapore: MediaCorp News, 2005*